eclipse-tractusx/eclipse-tractusx.github.io/docs/kits/Traceability Kit/Software Development View/page_software-development-view.md

 The following conventions apply for the endpoint:

-- `interface`, `endpointProtocol`, `endpointProtocolVersion`, `subprotocol`, `subprotocolBodyEncoding`, and `securityAttributes` are set as defined in the CX-002 standard.
+- `interface`, `endpointProtocol`, `endpointProtocolVersion`, `subprotocol`, `subprotocolBodyEncoding`, and `securityAttributes` are set as defined in the CX-0002 standard.
 - `href`: The endpoint address must have the following format:
   - `edc.data.plane`: server and port of the EDC data plane that is providing the submodel
   - `{path}`: The path part of the endpoint is forwarded to the backend data service by the EDC data plane.
 Together with the EDC asset information (see below) it must contain all information for the backend data service to return the requested submodel.
 The actual path depends on the type of backend data service that the data provider uses to handle the request.
 For more details, see below.
-  **Note that according to CX-0002 the backend data service MUST be conformant to the Asset Administration Shell Profile SSP-003 of the Submodel Service Specification.**
 - `subprotocolBody`: A semicolon-separated list of parameters passed to the data consumer.
   - `asset:prop:id=123`: A criteria used for filtering the EDC catalog which must only return exactly one EDC asset - this must be ensured by the data provider when registering its data in the EDC.
 Any property from the EDC catalog ("asset:prop:*") can be used here.
 Only one filter criteria is allowed in `subprotocolBody`.
   - `idsEndpoint`: Server and port of the EDC control plane used for contract negotiation

+> :raised_hand: **Backend Data Service for Submodels** Note that according to CX-0002 the backend data service identified via `href`and the filter criteria in `subprotocolBody` MUST be conformant to the Asset Administration Shell Profile SSP-003 of the Submodel Service Specification.
+This is specifed by setting `interface` to "SUBMODEL-3.0".

 With this approach, the EDC asset structure must no longer follow the "one EDC asset per submodel" rule (as in Release 3.1 and before), but gives data providers more flexibility how to create EDC assets for their digital twins and submodels based on how they use `path` the filter criteria in `subprotocolBody`.